Ssobol7/DevOps-Learning-Plan-2024/README.md

 ## DevOps Learning Plan 2024

-This is my DevOps learning plan for the year 2024, it consists of both paid courses and free courses, pick as you wish and create your own learning plan.
+I recommend this customized **DevOps** curriculum for **2024**, it consists of both paid and free courses, choose at your discretion and create your own curriculum.

 ## Goal
 - Become a DevOps Engineer or SRE